clintonas/Clinton---md/README.md

 1. Not For Sale
 2. Don't forget give star this repo
 3. Don't use this repository wrong!
-4. If you have any problem chat me in owner number
+4. If you have problem chat me in owner number

 ---------